connectamn/FinTrack/README.md

-# FinExp - Personal Finance Tracker
+# FinTrack - Personal Finance Tracker

 A modern, user-friendly personal finance management application built with Django.
 Track your income, expenses, set financial goals, and visualize your spending patterns with interactive charts.